Will P. Brady: Politics

 Brady was an avowed Democrat, and active in local and state politics.
-In Austin during the 1904 election, he was appointed a Travis County delegate to the state Democratic convention in San Antonio.
-Likewise, during the 1908 election which followed his move to Pecos, Brady was appointed as a Reeves County delegate to the state Democratic convention, and president of a Bryan-Kern club.
+In Austin during the 1904 presidential election, he was appointed a Travis County delegate to the state Democratic convention in San Antonio.
+Likewise, during the 1908 presidential election which followed his move to Pecos, Brady was appointed as a Reeves County delegate to the state Democratic convention, and president of a Bryan-Kern club.

 In El Paso by 1916, Brady was the chairman of the county Democratic executive committee, and the secretary of the Ferguson Democratic Club supporting Governor Ferguson's reelection campaign.
 That year Brady endorsed Alfred John Harper for a second term as a judge for the Texas Court of Criminal Appeals, and attended the state Democratic convention in Houston.
 In early 1917 he ran for re-election to the executive committee in the city primary, winning and setting up a race in the general election in April; Brady ultimately kept his position on the committee until assuming his judgeship, which disqualified him from the former role.
 Later in 1917, Brady helped organize a luncheon honoring state senator Claude Benton Hudspeth.
 The following year, in the days leading up to the July 27 primary in which Brady was also a candidate, he attended a lunch supporting the candidacy of Adrian Pool for the state legislature, reaffirmed his support for Hudspeth, and chaired a political meeting where county attorney Fryer spoke out against illegal bars.
 He also served as a delegate to the state convention in Waco.